rocioxl/rocioxl/README.md

-- 👋 Hi, I’m @rocioxl
+👋 Hi, My name is Rocio Cruz Linares (@rocioxl).
+Here are some things about me:

-- 👀 I’m interested in ...
+- I live in Havana, 🇨🇺Cuba.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm currently working in a 🎓MSc in Computer Science.
+- My two passions are 👩🏻‍🏫teaching and 📊researching.
+I teach Programming and Compilers at the University of Havana (@matcom).
+I also do research there, mostly on natural language generation and knowledge discovery.
+- In my free time, I also enjoy 📚attending online courses about data science and machine learning, 🏃🏻‍♀️doing exercises, and 📝writing.
+- You can find me on 💼[LinkedIn](https://www.linkedin.com/in/rocioxl/) and 📱Telegram as @rocioxl.

 <!---
 rocioxl/rocioxl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.